From family heirlooms to treasured engagement rings, we want to make sure our jewellery is protected in the event it’s stolen, damaged or lost.

 Accidental damage cover

 Accidental damage cover for jewellery is something you might want to think about.
-If gems are lost from their settings or if you lose a piece of jewellery to the hoover or down the sink.
+If gems are lost from their settings or if you lose a piece of jewellery down the sink.

 Keep your home insurance policy up-to-date